-Second in size only to the hyacinth macaw, which is the largest parrot, the green-wing macaw is often known as a gentle giant, due to its calm disposition.
-Its brilliant color and temperament make it a favorite family pet for those who have the space and time to care for such a large bird.
+Second in size only to the hyacinth macaw, which is the largest parrot species, the green-wing macaw is often known as a gentle giant, due to its calm disposition.
+Its brilliant color and temperament make it a favorite family pet for those who have space and time to care for such a large bird.

 Origin and History

 The green-wing macaw is native to many of the tropical lowland forests of Central and South America, including Panama, Colombia, Venezuela, Ecuador, Guyana, Brazil, Peru, Suriname, French Guiana, Paraguay, Argentina, and Bolivia.
 It is found in virtually the same territory as the blue-and-gold macaw.

 The green-wing, as well as other macaws, has been kept in captivity as far back as the 17th century, but captive breeding took off in the 19th century and was fortunately quite successful.
 Today, it is relatively easy to find green-wing macaws that were bred in captivity.

 Nevertheless, like other tropical birds, this macaw has seen its natural habitat badly depleted, and many are still captured for the black market parrot trade.
 If you decide to adopt a green-wing macaw, make sure you deal with a reputable breeder who can verify the bird's status.